coopcycle/coopcycle-web/README.md

 ### Using Docker

-* Create a Docker Machine if needed
+* Create a Docker Machine if needed - we advise you to use docker for Mac or Docker for Windows instead of a Virtualbox machine.
 ```
 docker-machine create -d virtualbox
 eval $(docker-machine env default)